shirakaba/react-nativescript/README.md

 // HotApp.ts
 import { hot } from "react-nativescript-hot-loader/root";
 import * as React from "react";
-import { App } from "./AppContainer.ts"
+import { AppContainer } from "./AppContainer"

 export const rootRef: React.RefObject<any> = React.createRef<any>();